Pokemon-PythonRed/Pokemon-PythonRed/README.md

 - This project ([@Pokemon-PythonRed](https://github.com/Pokemon-PythonRed "Pokémon PythonRed Homepage") and anything found within) is not endorsed by Nintendo, GAME FREAK, Creatures Inc., or The Pokémon Company.
 This is an independent, fan-made game.
 - This game's plot is a work of fiction!
 Any references to real people or events are completely coincidental.
 - Pokémon PythonRed is a work-in-progress and is intended to be a long-term project.
 The owners feel no rush to meet community deadlines or expectations.
 Please be considerate.
-- Any problems with the game can be reported in [issues](https://github.com/Pokemon-PythonRed/Pokemon-PythonRed/issues "Pokémon PythonRed Issues").
+- Any problems with the game can be reported as [issues](https://github.com/Pokemon-PythonRed/Pokemon-PythonRed/issues "Pokémon PythonRed Issues").

 ---